Frequently Asked Questions

 How much should I insure my home for?

 In the event of a total loss your insurance will replace your home with its brand new equivalent on a like for like basis including the cost of site clearance and debris removal, delivery and re-siting of the new home.
 Your sums insured therefore need to be sufficient to include the replacement of your home with a brand new equivalent home, clearance of the site and deliver and re-siting of the new home.
-We can offer advice on exactly what the reinstatement cost of your home would be.
+You will also need to include exterior improvements, e.g. Storage sheds, decking, verandas, etc. We can offer advice on exactly what the reinstatement cost of your home would be.

 How can I pay my premium?